OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 --------------------------------------
 ## 1.3 General controls for sensitive data limitation

-* DATAMINIMIZE.
+* DATAMINIMIZE (development-time and runtime).
 Remove or anonymize data fields or records that are not needed for the application, to prevent them from leaking.
 A special form of data minimization is to statistically analyse which records or fields in a trainset are superfluous to achieving sufficient performance, and then remove those (Datascience).

   Purpose: reduce the impact in case of an attack by reducing the amount of data that can leak.

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090/27091 work.
 TODO: covered anywhere else?

-* ALLOWEDDATA.
+* ALLOWEDDATA  (development-time and runtime).
 Verify if the data used (e.g. train set) is allowed for the purpose.
 This may for example not be the case if no consent was given and the data contains personal data collected fo a different purpose.
   Links to standards:
   * ISO/IEC 23894 covers this in A.8 Privacy.
 Gap: good coverage with a brief section on the idea

-* SHORTRETAIN.
+* SHORTRETAIN  (development-time and runtime).
 Remove or anonymize data after it is no longer needed, or when it is legally required (e.g. privacy laws) to minimize the risk of the data leaking.
   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090/27091 work.
 TODO: covered anywhere else?

-* OBFUSCATETRAININGDATA.
+* OBFUSCATETRAININGDATA (development-time datascience).
 Attain a degree of obfuscation of sensitive data where possible.
 When this is done for personal data, it is referred to as *differential privacy*.

   Examples of approaches are:
   * PATE